High-order fluctuations of temperature in hot QCD matter: Numerical results

 The temperature fluctuations in Eq.~\labelcref{eq:cn} can be reformulated in terms of $\chi_n$, defined in Eq.~\labelcref{eq:chi}.
 For the lowest-order cumulants, we obtain

-The variance of temperature fluctuations, $c_2$, is inversely proportional to the variance of entropy fluctuations, i.e., the heat capacity $\chi_2$, as demonstrated in \Cref{fig:c2}.
-We observe that $c_2$ decreases with increasing temperature, reflecting the opposite trend of $\chi_2$ as shown in the supplement.
+The variance of temperature fluctuations, $c_2$, is inversely proportional to the variance of entropy fluctuations, i.e., the heat capacity $\chi_2$, as demonstrated in Fig.~\ref{fig:c2}.
+We observe that $c_2$ decreases with increasing temperature, reflecting the opposite trend of $\chi_2$ as shown in the right panel of \Fig{fig:chi1-2}.
 This behavior indicates a significant suppression of temperature fluctuations in QGP phase compared to those in HRG phase.
-The suppression is more remarkable for high-order temperature fluctuations, as evident in \Cref{fig:c3-c6} (Note the logarithmic $y$-axis).
-A direct consequence of the suppression of temperature fluctuations at high temperature is that the distribution of temperature is wider in the region of lower temperature, that implies a negative skewness, as confirmed in the top-left panel of \Cref{fig:c3-c6}.
-While the kurtosis remains positive in most cases, its sign may reverse near the chiral crossover as it is sharpened continuously with the increase of baryon chemical potential.
-The sign change is more prominent for the hyper-order $c_5$ and $c_6$ cumulants.
+The suppression is more remarkable for high-order temperature fluctuations, as is evident in Fig.~\ref{fig:c3-4} (note the logarithmic $y$-axis).
+A direct consequence of the suppression of temperature fluctuations at high temperature is that the distribution of temperature is wider in the region of lower temperature, which implies a negative skewness, as confirmed in the left panel of Fig.~\ref{fig:c3-4}.
+While the kurtosis remains positive in most cases, its sign may reverse near the chiral crossover as it is sharpened continuously with the increase in the baryon chemical potential.
+The numerical results of the hyper-order $c_5$ and $c_6$ cumulants are presented in Fig.~\ref{fig:c5-6} in \app{app:hyper-order}.
+The temperature fluctuations obtained here in the LEFT are also compared with the preliminary results obtained in QCD within the fRG in \Fig{fig:c1-2-QCD} in \app{app:cn-QCD}, where qualitative agreement is observed though there are some quantitative discrepancies.

-In relativistic heavy-ion collisions, the event-averaged mean transverse momentum $\langle p_{T} \rangle$ of charged particles exhibits an approximate linear dependence on the system temperature, $\langle p_{T} \rangle = a\,T$ \cite{Gardim:2024zvi}.
-The parameter $a$ represents the proportionality coefficient.
-In order to eliminate the influence from this coefficient that is not determined quite well, we instead analyze dimensionless ratios of temperature fluctuation cumulants:

-where the powers of the variance in the denominators are chosen to balance the powers of $T$ as shown in Eqs.~\labelcref{eq:c234} and \labelcref{eq:c56}.
-The relevant ratios, presented in \Cref{fig:Rmn}, reveal that the cumulant ratios develop an increasingly rich nonmonotonic structure while exhibiting systematically reduced amplitudes with the increase of $\mu_B$, reflecting competing effects where enhanced critical fluctuations near the sharpened phase boundary emerge concurrently with the overall suppression of the magnitude of temperature fluctuation, as evidenced by the behavior shown in \Cref{fig:c2,fig:c3-c6}.